 Family therapy sessions can be emotional and difficult.
 These settings can potentially be the first time that each party really talk about their emotions regarding these issues on a deep level.
 It can be tough to get started, but it is such a crucial step in finding recovery.
 If we don’t address these important issues, they will go on unresolved and true healing will be increasingly difficult to achieve.

-If you’re looking for help for your addiction, or are looking for help for a loved one, call Principles Recovery Center at 1-866-692-0909 so we can discuss your options and begin changing your life and the lives of those around you.
+If you’re looking for help for your addiction, or are looking for help for a loved one, call Principles Recovery Center today so we can discuss your options and begin changing your life and the lives of those around you.

 Dr. Carlos Satulovsky